kangoolutions/CPI-Grafana-Monitor/getting_started.md

 Looks like this:
 ![Account Management](res/media/screenshots/grafana/grafana_account_management.png)

-## 2. Create Folder for Dashboard and import Dashboards from file
+## 2. Create a Folder for the Dashboard and import Dashboards from the File

-1. In your Grafana Instance (https://yourgrafanatenantname.grafana.net), go to Dashboards and create a new Folder for the new dashboards that we will import.
-We called it "Kangoolutions Cloud Integration Monitor".
+1. In your Grafana Instance (https://yourgrafanatenantname.grafana.net), go to the dashboards and create a new folder for the new dashboards that we will import.
+It is called "Kangoolutions Cloud Integration Monitor".
    ![Create Folder](res/media/screenshots/grafana.com/create_folder.gif)
 2. Import the dashboards by clicking Import -> Dashboard.
-You can use id 20662 and 20742 or download the dashboards as json from the main branch --> Grafana Dashboards.
+You can use IDs 20662 and 20742 or download the dashboards as json from the main branch --> Grafana Dashboards.
-   During Import you need to match to a new DataSource.
-Choose for example grafanacloud_yourtenantid_logs for logs and with the same principle for metrics.
+   During Import, you need to match to a new Data Source.
+Choose for example grafanacloud_yourtenantid_logs for logs and apply the same principle to metrics.

 ## 3. Collect Credentials from Grafana Cloud

-In order to send logs and metrics to Grafana cloud, we need to collect/create following data.
+To send logs and metrics to Grafana Cloud, we need to collect/create the following data.

 A. Access Policy with access token to logs and metrics Grafana Loki